 \section{Multipole linear electrodynamic traps.
 Discussion and area of applications}

-We review some of the most important milestones that describe experiments with microparticles in quadrupole and multipole traps, in an attempt to describe state of the art in the field.
-Among the first papers aimed at investigating confinement of ion clouds in multipole traps we can mention Refs. \cite{Walz93} and \cite{Mih99}.
-Particle (ion) dynamics has been studied by means of the numerical integration of the equations of motion, while ion stability was shown to be phase and position dependent.
-The trajectories envelope and the phase-dependence of ion location in the quadrupole and hexapole RF traps was emphasized.
+We review some of the most important milestones that describe experiments with microparticles in quadrupole and especially multipole traps, in an attempt to describe state of the art results in the field.
+Among the first papers aimed at investigating the confinement of ion clouds in multipole traps, we can mention Refs. \cite{Walz94} and \cite{Mih99}.
+Particle (ion) dynamics was investigated by means of numerical integration of the equations of motion and ion stability was shown to be phase and position dependent.
+The trajectories envelope and the phase-dependence of ion location in quadrupole and hexapole RF traps, have been explored.